quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC packet:

-: A well-formed UDP payload that can be parsed by a QUIC receiver.
+: The smallest unit of data that can be exchanged by QUIC endpoints.

 QUIC is a name, not an acronym.